Black Friday Vs. Cyber Monday 2018: Our Data Reveals This Year’s eCommerce King

 Online Journey Hijacking rates rise to skim even more traffic & revenue

 While these Black Friday and Cyber Monday 2018 figures point to success for the online retail industry, Online Journey Hijacking rates also swelled to skim earned web traffic and revenue via unauthorized ads injected into consumer browsers, including product ads, banners, pop-ups, and in-text redirects that disrupt site visitors and divert them away to competitor promotions.
+In fact, research has found that 55% of online visitors are likely to click on a competitor’s ad, injected into the browser.

 During Black Friday and Cyber Monday, Online Journey Hijacking activity increased between 40-60% at various hours of the day compared to the regular season, where injected ads impact consumers during 15-25% of web sessions.